RPL-CS-UCL/IsaacGymEnvs/README.md

 python joint_monkey.py
 ```

-Now install IsaacGymEnvs for reinforcement learning examples and environment.
+IsaacGymEnvs for reinforcement learning examples and environment should be automatically installed.
+If that is not the case, install IsacGymEnvs:

 ```bash
 cd ..